TyLopez/RUST_Bloodbowl/README.md

     3. Players receive no physical item, and the blood is removed from the world.
 * Rewards to top finishers of collectathon.
 * Supply drops, chinook crates, and vehicles
-* Players may air-drop upon death back into the fight with a configurable kit.
+* Players may push a button to air-drop upon death back into the fight with a configurable kit.

 <h1>Dependencies</h1>